 Renting an Airbnb home or apartment without kids is convenient.
-But when you have young children, it’s mandatory.
+But when you have young children, staying in a vacation rental is mandatory.
 Having access to a kitchen, common space to relax while baby is sleeping, and maybe even an outdoor play area makes your day-to-day baby routine more like home and easier than it is in a hotel.
-Read on for vacation-rental tips to take the stress out of your stay.
+With many families doing smaller driving trips this summer and Fall, now is the best time to get up to speed on vacation-rental tips to take the stress out of your stay.

 photo: Picsea via Unsplash